opengisch/QField-docs/documentation/how-to/general/settings.en.md

      If disabled, you can still access this option by typing go at the start of your query.

     !!!
 Tip
-        When pressing long on a point of interest anywhere in your map, you can copy the point location to your clip board and directly place it in the search bar.
+        When long-pressing on a point of interest anywhere in your map, you can copy the point location to your clip board and directly place it in the search bar.
         Remember to type **go** in advance if the *go to coordinate* setting has not been enabled and remove the information about the coordinate reference system.

     - ***Spatial bookmarks:*** By enabling this option you automatically when using the search bar, the list of pre-configured bookmarks (if any) will be queried.